The Evolution of Risk Management: 25 Years of the FRM Program

 Built to Evolve

 The program was fairly basic in the beginning, with most financial firms in the 1990s focused on credit and market risk.
-But that didn’t stop people from talking about the FRM.
-Indeed, says Apostolik, much of the FRM’s success over the years has come through word-of-mouth.
-“Having certified professionals encouraging their peers to take the FRM has been a major driver of its success and enabled us to grow organically,” he recollects.
+But that didn’t stop people from talking about the program.
+Indeed, says Apostolik, much of the FRM Certification’s success over the years has come through word-of-mouth.
+“Having certified professionals encouraging their peers to take the FRM Exam has been a major driver of its success and enabled us to grow organically,” he recollects.